hantsy/helidon-sandbox/README.md

 # Helidon Sample

-Oracle open-sourced a project named [Helidon](https://helidon.io/) which is a collection of libraries for building Microservice based applications.
+[Helidon](https://helidon.io/) is a open-sourced project which is a collection of libraries for building Microservice based applications.

 Helidon provides two programming models for developers.